tomgreenfield/adapt-grunt/README.md

 ID is specified, all modules are built.
 [Note: the id passed must also be present in the `grunt_config.json` or that module will not be built].

     grunt dev:id
 Creates a developer-friendly version of the specified module (including source maps).
 Takes the module ID as a parameter.
 If no module ID is specified, all modules are built.
-If an individual module has been specified, it also runs the `spy`task for that module.
+If an individual module has been specified, it also runs the `watch`task for that module.

-    grunt spy:id
+    grunt watch:id
 Listens for changes to any files associated with the specified module, then performs the necessary actions to update the build.

     grunt tracking-insert:id